isomerpages/nlb-biblioasia/articles-archive/features/_posts/2020-10-09-post-looking-back-at-queenstown-libraryas-50-years.md

 Once funding was approved, the librarians began drawing up a plan for the building, working closely with government architects from the Public Works Department.
 Chan Thye Seng, who was then Head of the Library Extension Service, was appointed the Head Planner for the library.
 In an interview with the Oral History Centre, he recalled: “Kenneth Rosario was the lead architect.
 He was a very friendly architect and easily accessible.
 His office was in Kallang and any time, I could go to see him, go over details with him and make amendments and so on.
 It was a very happy working relationship.”[^10]

 The new library’s design was austere and modernist, and took into consideration the climate and the technology at the time.
 Each floor was designed to have high ceilings to provide good air circulation as there was no air-conditioning.
 Floor-to-ceiling windows helped with ambient lighting and ventilation, while the glass windows were tinted to counteract the bright sunlight.
 These windows also enabled those passing by to look in.
 The library was built to accommodate 200,000 books and had a seating capacity for 280.
-The Children’s Room was on the first floor, while the Adult & Young People’s Room and Reference Section were on the second floor.[^11]
+The Children’s Room was on the first floor, while the Adult &amp; Young People’s Room and Reference Section were on the second floor.[^11]

 Books were acquired from the United Kingdom, Malaysia, India, Taiwan and Hong Kong, while the library furniture had to be custom built and procured through the central supply arm of the government.
 Recalled Chan: “We had to draw the diagrams out for adult and children’s reading tables to differentiate them; the sloped and flat trolleys, and catalogue cabinet stands.
 It was not uncommon for existing staff to measure dimensions of various furniture and draw them out on paper with the measurements, to send an order to the manufacturers.”[^12]